clearbank/fi-api-signtool-python/README.md

 - -p [provider] - specifies the Signing provider (`FileName`)
 - -v [connectionstring] - specifies the connection details to Azure KeyVault (`Url=;KeyName=;ClientId=;ClientSecret=;`)

->NOTE: This version only supports local files containing keys; it does not yet support keys coming from Azure KeyVault.
+>NOTE: This version ccurrently only supports local files containing keys; it does not yet support keys coming from Azure KeyVault.

 Should produce output similar to: